dev-muhammad/django-odata/README.md

 - Django >= 4.2 LTS
 - Python >= 3.8
 - djangorestframework >= 3.12.0
-- drf-flex-fields >= 1.0.0
 - odata-query >= 0.9.0

-**Note**: Django 4.2 LTS is supported until April 2026.
-Please verify that `drf-flex-fields` supports Django 4.2 in your environment, as compatibility may vary between versions.

 ## Quick Start